 The Company has been monitoring the deterioration in general economic and market conditions primarily due to the COVID-19 pandemic.
-In the second quarter of 2020, we observed several airline customer bankruptcies, delays and cancellations of aircraft purchases by airlines, fleet retirements and repositioning of OEM production schedules.
+Beginning in the second quarter of 2020, we observed several airline customer bankruptcies, delays and cancellations of aircraft purchases by airlines, fleet retirements and repositioning of OEM production schedules.
 These factors contributed to a deterioration of our expectations regarding the timing of a return to pre-COVID-19 commercial flight activity, which further reduced our expectations regarding future sales and cash flows.
-We considered these factors to be a triggering event requiring impairment evaluation of goodwill, intangible assets and other assets in our commercial aerospace businesses, Collins Aerospace and Pratt & Whitney.
+We considered these factors to be a triggering event in the second quarter of 2020, requiring impairment evaluation of goodwill, intangible assets and other assets in our commercial aerospace businesses, Collins Aerospace and Pratt & Whitney.

 Impairment evaluations at Collins Aerospace and Pratt & Whitney resulted in several other charges as further discussed in "Note 1: Basis of Presentation and Summary of Accounting Principles."
-These charges were primarily due to declines in expected future commercial air traffic, airline bankruptcies, or other impacts such as accelerated fleet retirements and the shift in overhead costs to our military production contracts in joint military/commercial production facilities due to the decline in commercial sales volumes.
+These charges were primarily due to declines in expected future commercial air traffic, airline bankruptcies, or other impacts such as accelerated fleet retirements, announced program delays and expected changes to contract terms.
 We also evaluated amortizable intangible assets and identified no impairments.

-Finally, we evaluated the Collins Aerospace and Pratt & Whitney reporting units for goodwill impairment and determined that the carrying values of two of the six Collins Aerospace reporting units exceeded the sum of discounted future cash flows, resulting in goodwill impairments of \$3.2 billion.
-Collins Aerospace discounted future cash flow estimates were developed for three scenarios: a base case, downside case, and an upside case.
+In the second quarter of 2020, we evaluated the Collins Aerospace and Pratt & Whitney reporting units for goodwill impairment and determined that the carrying values of two of the six Collins Aerospace reporting units exceeded the sum of discounted future cash flows, resulting in goodwill impairments of \$3.2 billion.
+Collins Aerospace discounted future cash flow estimates were developed for three scenarios: a base case, a downside case, and an upside case.
 These scenarios included assumptions regarding future airline flight activity, out of warranty hours on original equipment, expected repairs, upgrades and replacements, future OEM manufacturing schedules and related environmental assumptions, including individuals' desire to return to normal travel, business needs to travel, and potential cures or vaccines to prevent or reduce the effects of COVID-19.
 These estimates require a significant amount of judgment and are subject to change based upon factors outside our control.

-We recorded total goodwill impairments of \$3.2 billion related to the two Collins Aerospace reporting units by weighting the three scenarios as follows: 50% for the base case, 40% for the downside case, and 10% for the upside case.
-We used these weightings, as we believe they reflect the risks and opportunities relative to our current estimates.
+We weighted the three scenarios as follows: 50% for the base case, 40% for the downside case, and 10% for the upside case, and used these weightings, as we believe they reflect the risks and opportunities relative to our current estimates.
 Goodwill impairment was not indicated for any of the other reporting units evaluated for impairment in any of these scenarios.
 For these other reporting units, the reporting unit that was closest to impairment was a reporting unit at Collins Aerospace, with a fair value in excess of book value, including goodwill, of \$1.4 billion or 19%.
 Material changes in these estimates could occur and result in additional impairments in future periods.
-If the discount rate used for the impairment analysis increased or decreased by 25 basis points, the impairments of the two Collins Aerospace reporting units would have increased by \$1.2 billion or decreased by \$1.3 billion, respectively.
-If the cash flows were decreased or increased by 10% the impairments would have increased by \$2.5 billion or decreased by \$2.1 billion, respectively.
+If the discount rate used for the impairment analysis increased or decreased by 25 basis points, the impairments of the two Collins Aerospace reporting units would have increased by \$1.2 billion or decreased by \$2.1 billion, respectively.
+If the cash flows were decreased or increased by 10% the impairments would have increased by \$2.5 billion or decreased by \$2.1 billion